 Axial fusion is a revolutionary treatment option designed to repair worn or damaged discs in the lower back.
 It is typically performed on the disc that lies between the first sacral vertebra and the last lumbar vertebra.

 To perform this procedure, the surgeon makes a small incision next to the tailbone and creates a channel used to access the affected area between the vertebrae.
 He or she then removes the damaged portions of the disc and replaces them with bone graft material.
 The surgeon will also fuse the discs to stabilize that area of the spine.

 If you or someone you love is suffering from the symptoms caused by a worn disc in the lower back, facet fusion may be the most effective treatment.
-Try our free Treatment Check tool below to begin seeking the best solution to your pain.
+Try our free Treatment Finder tool below to begin seeking the best solution to your pain.

 When minimally invasive techniques are used, patients will experience a more rapid recovery.
 Once the facets are successfully fused, there will be no more motion in the area and therefore, no more pain in the joint.
 Fusion can provide the relief needed that allows patients to go about their daily activities, and do so without relying on heavy pain medications that can interfere with their lives.

 Since the fusion is a minimally invasive procedure, it is not as likely to result in significant amounts of bleeding or other complications, such as infection.